avajs/ava/docs/06-configuration.md

 ## Using `ava.config.*` files

-Rather than specifying the configuration in the `package.json` file you can use `ava.config.js`, `ava.config.cjs` or `ava.config.mjs` files.
+Rather than specifying the configuration in the `package.json` file you can use an `ava.config.js` file.
+If your project does not already treat `.js` files as ES modules, use `ava.config.mjs` instead.

 To use these files:

 1. Your `package.json` must not contain an `ava` property (or, if it does, it must be an empty object)
-2. You must only have one `ava.config.*` file in any directory, so don't mix `ava.config.js` *and* `ava.config.cjs` files
+2. You must only have one `ava.config.*` file in any directory, so don't mix `ava.config.js` *and* `ava.config.mjs` files

 AVA searches your file system for `ava.config.*` files.
 First, when you run AVA, it finds the closest `package.json`.
 Starting in that directory it recursively checks the parent directories until it either reaches the file system root or encounters a `.git` file or directory.
 The first `ava.config.*` file found is selected.
 This allows you to use a single configuration file in a monorepo setup.

 ### `ava.config.js`

-AVA follows Node.js' behavior, so if you've set `"type": "module"` you must use ESM, and otherwise you must use CommonJS.
+Prefer `ava.config.js` when your project already treats `.js` files as ES modules, for example through `"type": "module"` in `package.json`.

 The default export can either be a plain object or a factory function which returns a plain object.
 You can export or return a promise for a plain object: